pmutua/ChaosPilot/ARCHITECTURE.md

 - **Agent Manager:**
   - Receives user requests and delegates to specialized sub-agents.
 - **Agent Handoffs:**
-  - Workflows are designed for agent handoff (e.g., detector → planner → fixer/notifier).
+  - Workflows are designed for dynamic agent handoff (e.g., detector → planner → fixer/notifier).
+If a sub-agent determines another agent is better suited for the next step, it delegates the task.
+- **Sub-Agent LLM Access:**
+  - Sub-agents can directly invoke Gemini (Google AI Platform) for LLM-powered analysis, classification, and planning, not just the main agent manager.
 - **Dynamic Toolsets:**
   - Each agent can invoke tools from the ADK toolbox, with toolsets defined per agent type.
 - **Frontend Visualization:**